oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Session Present:** Stored in Bit 0 and specifies whether an existing session was present on the gateway for the given client identifier.
 A value of 1 indicates a session was present, a value 0 indicates no session was present.\
     \
-    [If the Gateway accepts a connection with Clean Start set to 1, the Gateway MUST set Session Present to 0 in the CONNACK Packet in addition to setting a 0x00 (Success) Reason Code in the CONNACK packet.]{.mark}
+    [If the Gateway accepts a CONNECT with Clean Start set to 1, the Gateway MUST set Session Present to 0 in the CONNACK Packet in addition to setting a 0x00 (Success) Reason Code in the CONNACK packet.]{.mark}

-> [If the Gateway accepts a connection with Clean Start set to 0 and the Gateway has Session State for the client identifier it MUST set Session
+> [If the Gateway accepts a CONNECT with Clean Start set to 0 and the Gateway has Session State for the client identifier it MUST set Session Present
-> Present to 1 in the CONNACK packet, otherwise it MUST set Session Present to 0 in the CONNACK packet.
-In both cases it MUST set a 0x00 (Success)
+> to 1 in the CONNACK packet, otherwise it MUST set Session Present to 0 in the CONNACK packet.
+In both cases it MUST set a 0x00 (Success) Reason Code
-> Reason Code in the CONNACK packet.]{.mark}\
+> in the CONNACK packet.]{.mark}\
 > \
 > If the value of Session Present received by the Client from the Gateway is not as expected, the Client proceeds as follows:

-[If the Client does not have Session State and receives Session Present set to 1 it MUST close the Virtual Connection.]{.mark} [If it wishes to restart with a new Session the Client can reconnect using Clean Start set to 1.]{.mark}
+[If the Client does not have Session State and receives Session Present set to 1 it MUST delete the Virtual Connection.]{.mark} [If it wishes to restart with a new Session the Client can reconnect using Clean Start set to 1.]{.mark}

 [If the Client does have Session State and receives Session Present set to 0 it MUST discard its Session State if it continues with the Virtual